Quantum effects of black holes and cosmological constant problem

-As mentioned above, it is not naively justified that the whole current-universe is at thermal equilibrium of the hole-field system.
-To realize thermal equilibrium in the whole universe, the most realistic scenario is the cosmic inflation hypothesis\cite{Starobinsky:1979ty,Starobinsky:1980te,Mukhanov:1981xt,1981MNRAS.195..467S,PhysRevD.23.347,Linde1982389,PhysRevLett.48.1220,Bezrukov2008703,Bezrukov2014249,Barvinsky:2008ia,BenDayan:2010yz,1475-7516-2012-02-008}.
-The cosmic inflation is a scenario that a some kind of scalar field caused exponentially rapid expansion of the universe at very beginning of the universe.
-This exponential expansion is induced by negative pressure of the scalar field.
-If negative pressure due to the scalar filed was completely balanced by positive pressure of black holes, the cosmic inflation cannot be induced.
-A possible solution of this question is as follows: At the beginning, the universe was small enough to be at thermal equilibrium of the hole-scalar system, and thus a net pressure was zero in average.
-At some point, a statistical fluctuation gave large negative pressure to the universe, and then exponentially rapid expansion of the universe (the cosmic inflation) started.
-During the inflation, number of black holes increase also exponentially because the number density of holes is conserved as shown above.
-The cosmic inflation finished when a net pressure recovered to be zero due to a suppression of statistical fluctuation according to increasing number of holes as $\delta N_{BH}/N_{BH}\sim N_{BH}^{-1/2}$.
-While this qualitative discussion must be proved by a detailed quantitative analysis, it is beyond a scope of this study.
-Here following discussions are pursued under the assumption that the universe was at thermal equilibrium after the cosmic inflation.
+As mentioned above, it is na\"{i}ve to assume that the real universe as a whole is at thermal equilibrium with the hole-field system.
+Cosmic inflation is the most realistic hypothesis for realizing thermal equilibrium in the whole universe \cite{Starobinsky:1979ty,Starobinsky:1980te,Mukhanov:1981xt,1981MNRAS.195..467S,PhysRevD.23.347,Linde1982389,PhysRevLett.48.1220,Bezrukov2008703,Bezrukov2014249,Barvinsky:2008ia,BenDayan:2010yz,1475-7516-2012-02-008}.
+This scenario posits that some scalar field caused an exponentially rapid expansion of the universe at its very beginning, induced by the negative pressure of the scalar field.
+The complete balancing of this negative pressure with the positive pressure from black holes would have precluded cosmic inflation.
+A possible solution is that the early universe was small enough to be at thermal equilibrium with the hole-scalar system, with a net zero average pressure.
+Subsequently, statistical fluctuations gave rise to large negative pressures in the universe, followed by an exponentially rapid expansion (cosmic inflation).
+During this inflation period, the number of black holes also increased exponentially because their number density was conserved, as shown above.
+Cosmic inflation finished when the net pressure returned to zero as a result of the suppression of statistical fluctuations with the increasing number of black holes: $\delta N_{ B H}/N_{ B H}\sim N_{ B H}^{-1/2}$.
+A detailed quantitative justification of this hypothesis is beyond the scope of the present study.
+For the time being, the following discussions assume that the universe was at thermal equilibrium after cosmic inflation.